jrennstich/rennstichdotcom/content/en/post/2022-07-20-Ava/index.md

 ---
-title: Awa vom Mecklenburgischen (*29.
-Mai 2022)
+title: Ava vom Mecklenburgischen (*29 Mai 2022)
-subtitle: Leben ohne Hund ist schund
+subtitle: A life without a dog is possible.
+But utterly pointless!
-summary: Ab August ist es endlich so weit - Awa vom Mecklenburgischen wird meine neue Begleiterin auf vier Pfoten.
+summary: Starting in August, Ava, a German pointer breed will be roaming the North-Hessian countryside with me.
 authors:
   - jkr
 tags: ["personal", "dog"]